Why We Exist

 Our goal is to contribute to the emergence of a genuine European political conscience and renewed confidence, within which all political and ideological traditions can express themselves and compete to shape Europe’s political direction.

-“The Europeans” seeks to create a space and a community where citizens can regain confidence and drive meaningful change by promoting boldly this vision, independently from political affiliations, ideological convictions and national origins.
+“The Europeans” seeks to create a space where citizens can regain confidence and drive meaningful change, independently from political affiliations, ideological convictions and national origins.

 Our focus shall remain on the policy areas that mostly represent the common European interest: foreign and security policy, industrial capacity, energy resilience, financial and economic integration, technological independence, demography, and shared European culture and narrative.

-If you are interested in contributing to our efforts – to amplify this vision, analyse European developments, and advance concrete policy change – reach out.
+If you are interested in contributing to our efforts contact us.